Generic Name: tasimelteon

 Avoid use of Hetlioz in combination with rifampin or other CYP3A4 inducers because of a potentially large decrease in tasimelteon exposure with reduced efficacy [see Clinical Pharmacology (12.3)].

 In pregnant rats administered tasimelteon at oral doses of 5, 50, or 500 mg/kg/day during the period of organogenesis, there were no effects on embryofetal development.
-The highest dose tested is approximately 240 times the recommended human dose (RHD) of 20 mg/day, on a mg/m2 basis.
+The highest dose tested is approximately 240 times the MRHD of 20 mg/day, based on mg/m2 body surface area.

 In pregnant rabbits administered tasimelteon at oral doses of 5, 30, or 200 mg/kg/day during the period of organogenesis, embryolethality and embryofetal toxicity (reduced fetal body weight and delayed ossification) were observed at the highest dose tested.
-The highest dose not associated with adverse effects (30 mg/kg/day) is approximately 30 times the RHD on a mg/m2 basis.
+The highest dose is approximately 200 times the MRHD.

-Oral administration of tasimelteon (50, 150, or 450 mg/kg/day) to rats throughout organogenesis and lactation resulted in persistent reductions in body weight, delayed sexual maturation and physical development, and neurobehavioral impairment in offspring at the highest dose tested.
+Oral administration of tasimelteon at 50, 150, or 450 mg/kg/day to rats throughout organogenesis resulted in persistent reductions in body weight, delayed sexual maturation, and physical development, and neurobehavioral impairment in offspring at the highest dose tested which is approximately 220 times the MRHD based on mg/m2 body surface area.
 Reduced body weight in offspring was also observed at the mid-dose.
-The no effect dose (50 mg/kg/day) is approximately 25 times the RHD on a mg/m2 basis.
+The no effect dose (NOEL), (50 mg/kg/day) is approximately 25 times the MRHD based on mg/m2 body surface area.

 The risk of adverse reactions may be greater in elderly (>65 years) patients than younger patients because exposure to tasimelteon is increased by approximately 2-fold compared with younger patients.